 * Average hourly earnings rise 0.1 percent

-March 9 (Reuters) - U.S. stocks gained on Friday after payrolls data showed strong job additions in February, but muted wage growth indicated a gradual rise in inflation that tempered expectations of faster interest rate increases.
+March 9 (Reuters) - The three major U.S. indexes rose 1 percent on Friday, with the Nasdaq touching a record, after strong job additions in February but sluggish wage growth that pointed to a gradual rise in inflation and helped temper expectations of faster rate increases.

 Nonfarm payrolls jumped by 313,000 jobs last month, the Labor Department said, its biggest increase in more than 1-1/2 years.

-Average hourly earnings edged up four cents, or 0.1 percent, to $26.75 in February, a slowdown from the 0.3 percent rise in January.
+Average hourly earnings edged up 0.1 percent, a slowdown from the 0.3 percent rise in January.
 That lowered the year-on-year increase in average hourly earnings to 2.6 percent from 2.8 percent in January.